boldflight/BibleConverter/test_EPUB/output/ex.md

 [20] Now the firstling of a donkey you may redeem with a lamb, but if you do not redeem it, then break its neck.
 You must redeem all the firstborn of your sons.
 [21] “On six days you may labor, but on the seventh day you must rest; even at the time of plowing and of harvest you are to rest.
 [22] “You must observe the Feast of Weeks—the firstfruits of the harvest of wheat—and the Feast of Ingathering at the end of the year.
-[23] At three times in the year all your men must appear before the Sovereign Lord, the God of Israel.
+[23] At three times in the year all your men must appear before the Sovereign **Lord**, the God of Israel.
-[24] For I will drive out the nations before you and enlarge your borders; no one will covet your land when you go up to appear before the Lord your God three times in the year.
+[24] For I will drive out the nations before you and enlarge your borders; no one will covet your land when you go up to appear before the **Lord** your God three times in the year.
 [25] “You must not offer the blood of my sacrifice with yeast; the sacrifice from the Feast of Passover must not remain until the following morning.
-[26] “The first of the firstfruits of your soil you must bring to the house of the Lord your God.
+[26] “The first of the firstfruits of your soil you must bring to the house of the **Lord** your God.
-[27] The Lord said to Moses, “Write down these words, for in accordance with these words I have made a covenant with you and with Israel.”
+[27] The **Lord** said to Moses, “Write down these words, for in accordance with these words I have made a covenant with you and with Israel.”
-[28] So he was there with the Lord forty days and forty nights; he did not eat bread, and he did not drink water.
+[28] So he was there with the **Lord** forty days and forty nights; he did not eat bread, and he did not drink water.
 He wrote on the tablets the words of the covenant, the Ten Commandments.

 ### The Radiant Face of Moses

 [29] Now when Moses came down from Mount Sinai with the two tablets of the testimony in his hand —when he came down from the mountain, Moses did not know that the skin of his face shone while he talked with him.
 [30] When Aaron and all the Israelites saw Moses, the skin of his face shone, and they were afraid to approach him.
 [31] But Moses called to them, so Aaron and all the leaders of the community came back to him, and Moses spoke to them.
-[32] After this all the Israelites approached, and he commanded them all that the Lord had spoken to him on Mount Sinai.
+[32] After this all the Israelites approached, and he commanded them all that the **Lord** had spoken to him on Mount Sinai.
 [33] When Moses finished speaking with them, he would put a veil on his face.
-[34] But when Moses went in before the Lord to speak with him, he would remove the veil until he came out.
+[34] But when Moses went in before the **Lord** to speak with him, he would remove the veil until he came out.
 Then he would come out and tell the Israelites what he had been commanded.
-[35] When the Israelites would see the face of Moses, that the skin of Moses’ face shone, Moses would put the veil on his face again, until he went in to speak with the Lord.
+[35] When the Israelites would see the face of Moses, that the skin of Moses’ face shone, Moses would put the veil on his face again, until he went in to speak with the **Lord**.

 ## Chapter 35

 ### Sabbath Regulations

-[1] Moses assembled the whole community of the Israelites and said to them, “These are the things that the Lord has commanded you to do.
+[1] Moses assembled the whole community of the Israelites and said to them, “These are the things that the **Lord** has commanded you to do.
-[2] In six days work may be done, but on the seventh day there must be a holy day for you, a Sabbath of complete rest to the Lord.
+[2] In six days work may be done, but on the seventh day there must be a holy day for you, a Sabbath of complete rest to the **Lord**.
 Anyone who does work on it will be put to death.
 [3] You must not kindle a fire in any of your homes on the Sabbath day.”

 ### Willing Workers

-[4] Moses spoke to the whole community of the Israelites, “This is the word that the Lord has commanded:
+[4] Moses spoke to the whole community of the Israelites, “This is the word that the **Lord** has commanded:
-[5] ‘Take an offering for the Lord.
-Let everyone who has a willing heart bring an offering to the Lord: gold, silver, bronze;
+[5] ‘Take an offering for the **Lord**.
+Let everyone who has a willing heart bring an offering to the **Lord**: gold, silver, bronze;
 [6] blue, purple, and scarlet yarn; fine linen; goats’ hair;
 [7] ram skins dyed red; fine leather; acacia wood;
 [8] olive oil for the light; spices for the anointing oil and for the fragrant incense;
 [9] onyx stones, and other gems for mounting on the ephod and the breastpiece.
-[10] Every skilled person among you is to come and make all that the Lord has commanded:
+[10] Every skilled person among you is to come and make all that the **Lord** has commanded:
 [11] the tabernacle with its tent, its covering, its clasps, its frames, its crossbars, its posts, and its bases;
 [12] the ark, with its poles, the atonement lid, and the special curtain that conceals it;
 [13] the table with its poles and all its vessels, and the Bread of the Presence;